 Sporades.
-The Sporades are Greek islands in the northwest of the Aegean Sea.
+The Sporades are Greek islands in the Northwest of the Aegean Sea.
 These include the islands of Skopelos, Alonissos, Skiathos and Skyros and the smaller islands Kyra Panagia and Peristera.
-These islands are located east of Pelion and north of Euboea.
-The word 'Sporades' means 'far apart' or 'here and there', think of the English word 'sporadically' which is derived from Greek language and means ‘scattered’.
+These islands are located east of Pelion and north of Euboea (Evia).
+The word 'Sporades' means 'far apart' or 'here and there'.
+Think of the English word 'sporadically' which is derived from the Greek language and means ‘scattered’.

-According to the ancient Greeks, all the islands around the sacred island Dilos where the Cyclades.
+According to the ancient Greeks, all the islands around the sacred island Delos were the Cyclades.
 All the others were the 'Sporades'.
-There were the Thessalian Sporades, which are the current Sporades (Skiathos, Skopelos, Alonissos, Skyros), the Thracian Sporades (Thassos, Limnos, Samothrace), the Western Sporades (Hydra, Spetses, Saronic Gulf Islands etc), the Eastern Sporades (the islands close to the coast of Turkey such as Samos, Chios and Lesbos) and the Southern Sporades (the current Dodecanese).
+There were the Thessalian Sporades, which are the current Sporades (Skiathos, Skopelos, Alonissos, Skyros), the Thracian Sporades (Thassos, Lemnos/Limnos, Samothrace), the Western Sporades (Hydra, Spetses, Saronic Gulf Islands etc), the Eastern Sporades (the islands close to the coast of Turkey such as Samos, Chios and Lesbos) and the Southern Sporades (the current Dodecanese).

 Click on the islands on the map and discover the Sporades.

 Sporades islands - Click on the map (©JustGreece.com)